kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/trait.md

 ### Sweeping
 The sweeping trait means that the object is designed to be used to perform the sweeping attack maneuver.
 The trait will have a number in parentheses after it, that value is how many targets you can be hit in a single sweeping attack.

-If this trait is on a weapon, you still must take the sweeping attck maneuver, and spend the AP.
+If this trait is on a weapon, you still must take the sweeping attack maneuver, and spend the AP.

 If this trait is on a power, you instead make the sweeping attack maneuver as part of the power activating and do not need to spend the AP, only using the rules presented in the maneuver.
 If the power does not also have the reach trait, then you can only hit creatures you would normally reach as per the sweeping attack maneuver.